 \subsection{Information flow graph}

-In their seminal work \cite{Dimakis:Network10}, Dimakis et al. models the operation DSS using a multicasting problem over an information flow graph.
+In their seminal work \cite{Dimakis:Network10}, Dimakis et al. model the operation of DSS using a multicasting problem over an information flow graph.
 (See Figs.~\ref{fig:FlowGraph1} and \ref{fig:FlowGraph2} for the flow graph in the cooperative setting.)
-Information flow graph consists of three types of nodes: \begin{itemize} \item Source node ($S$): Source node contains $\mathcal{M}$ symbols long original file $\fv$.
-The source node is connected to $n$ nodes. \item Storage nodes ($(x^{\rm in}_i,x^{\rm co}_i,x^{\rm out}_i)$): In information flow graph associated with cooperative regenerating codes, we represent each node with a combination of three sub-nodes: $x^{\rm in}$, $x^{\rm co}$, and $x^{\rm out}$.
-Here, $x^{\rm in}$ is the sub-node having the connections from the live nodes, $x^{\rm co}$ is the sub-node having the connections from the nodes under repair in the same repair group, and $x^{\rm out}$ is the storage sub-node, which stores the data and is contacted by a data collector or other nodes under repair. $x^{\rm in}$ is connected to $x^{\rm co}$ with a link of infinite capacity, $x^{\rm co}$ is connected to $x^{\rm out}$ with a link of capacity $\alpha$.
-We represent cuts with a notation with bars as in $(x^{\rm in},x^{\rm co}|x^{\rm out})$, meaning the cut is passing through the link between $x^{\rm co}$ and $x^{\rm out}$.
+An information flow graph representation of a DSS consists of three types of nodes: \begin{itemize} \item Source node ($S$): Source node contains $\mathcal{M}$ symbols long original file $\fv$.
+The source node is connected to $n$ nodes. \item Storage nodes ($(x^{\rm in}_i,x^{\rm co}_i,x^{\rm out}_i)$): In an information flow graph associated with cooperative repairs, we represent each node with a combination of three sub-nodes: $x^{\rm in}$, $x^{\rm co}$, and $x^{\rm out}$.
+Here, $x^{\rm in}$ is the sub-node having the connections from the live nodes, $x^{\rm co}$ is the sub-node having the connections from the nodes under repair in the same repair group, and $x^{\rm out}$ is the storage sub-node which represents the content stored on the corresponding node in DSS. $x^{\rm out}$ is contacted by a data collector or other nodes during node repairs. $x^{\rm in}$ is connected to $x^{\rm co}$ with a link of infinite capacity, $x^{\rm co}$ is connected to $x^{\rm out}$ with a link of capacity $\alpha$.
+We represent cuts using a notation with bars as in $(x^{\rm in},x^{\rm co}|x^{\rm out})$, meaning the cut is passing through the link between $x^{\rm co}$ and $x^{\rm out}$.
 (See Fig.~\ref{fig:FlowGraph2}.)
 The nodes on the right hand side of the cuts belong to data collector side, represented by the set $\Dc$, whereas the nodes belonging to the left hand side of the cuts belong to $\Dc^c$, the source side.
-For a newcomer node, $x^{\rm{in}}_i$ is connected to $x^{\rm{out}}$ sub-nodes of $d$ live nodes with links of capacity $\beta$ symbols each, representing the data downloaded during node repair.
-This newcomer node also connects to $x^{\rm{in}}$ sub-nodes of $(t-1)$ nodes being repaired in the same group, each having a link capacity of $\beta'$. \item Data collector node(s) ($\rm{DC}$): Each data collector contacts $x^{\rm{out}}$ sub-node of $k$ live nodes with edges each having $\infty$-link capacity. \end{itemize}
+For a newcomer node $i$, $x^{\rm{in}}_i$ is connected to $x^{\rm{out}}$ sub-nodes of $d$ live nodes with links of capacity $\beta$ symbols each, representing the data downloaded during node repair. $x^{\rm co}_i$ sub node associated with this newcomer node also connects to $x^{\rm{in}}$ sub-nodes of $(t-1)$ remaining nodes that are being repaired in the same group, and each link of these connections has a capacity of $\beta'$. \item Data collector node(s) ($\rm{DC}$): Each data collector contacts $x^{\rm{out}}$ sub-node of $k$ live nodes with edges of $\infty$-link capacity. \end{itemize}